BottlecapDave/HomeAssistant-TargetTimeframes/_docs/setup/data_source.md

 ### Id

 The unique identifier of the data source.
-This is used by internal events to ensure sensors use the correct data.
+This is used by internal events to ensure sensors use the correct data as well as part of the entity name of all related entities.
 For example, if you were using data provided by Octopus Energy, then this might be `octopus_energy`.

 Once the data source has been created, you'll have the following entities created.
 You'll then need to use the [available service](../services.md#target_timeframesupdate_target_timeframe_data_source) to configure the underlying data.
 There are also a collection of [blueprints](../blueprints.md#data-sources) available for loading popular data sources.